 Physical environment is also important.
-You need to get exercise in the parks.
-Who can go there, of course people from good families?
+You need to get exercise in home tutee can go there, of course people from good families?
+2020-07-03 19:22:21

-Mental tasks such as concentration, memory recall can be compromised if you do not have good quality air in the room, poor ventilation, humidity can also affect your learning.
-Poor ventilation can cause a decline in the performance of the teacher as well as of the schools.
-Many schools do not have even windows in the classrooms; such environment is not conducive for learning to happen.
+Mental tasks such as concentration, memory recall can be compromise! heath equity issues are: have good quality air in the room, poor ventilation, humidity can also affect your learning.
+Poor ventilation can cause a decline in the performance of the teacher as w schools.
+Many schools do not have even windows in the classrooms; such \(\frac{4}{2020-07-03}\) 23:31:43 conducive for learning to happen.